babylonlabs-io/networks/bbn-test-5/babylon-node/README.md

 # Minimum gas prices that this node will accept
 minimum-gas-prices = "0.005ubbn"

-iavl-cache-size ="5000"  # will result in 3GB of memory usage iavl-disable-fastnode=false
+iavl-cache-size ="0"  # will result in 3GB of memory usage iavl-disable-fastnode=true

 [btc-config]